sengirab/ngAutocomplete/README.md

 ```

 # Changelog - (Read before updating.)
+## [1.2.8] - 2017-07-15.
+### New Functionality.
+- It's now possible to instantiate CreateNewAutocompleteGroup with an empty array and set its value later.
+This can be useful
+when you're waiting for an async task to complete.
+     ```
+        const component = NgAutocompleteComponent.FindCompleter('completer', this.completers);
+        component.SetValues(
+            'late', // <-- NOTE: this is the key of the input.
+You can call this what you want.
+            [
+                {title: 'Option 4', id: '1'},
+                {title: 'Option 5', id: '2'},
+                {title: 'Option 6', id: '3'},
+                {title: 'Option 7', id: '4'},
+                {title: 'Option 8', id: '5'},
+                {title: 'Option 9', id: '6'},
+            ]
+        )
+     ```

+- Created new pipe to highlight search query. class `dropdown-item-highlight`
+### Changes
+- CreateNewAutocompleteGroup now accepts {id:string|number}, before only {id:string}
+- Some small changes.
 ## [1.1.6] - 2017-07-12.
 - KeyEvents now preventDefault
 - Close dropdown on tab.